 EEC’s mission is to support all children in their development as lifelong learners and contributing members of the community, and to support families in their essential work as parents and caregivers.
 We are responsible for the licensing and regulation of approximately 11,000 family, group and school-age child care providers, as well as nearly 700 residential care programs and adoption/foster care placement agencies.
 We also administer financial assistance for over 50,000 children to access high-quality early education and out-of-school time programs that support their developmental success, provide additional parenting resources and services for families, and support the professional development of educators in the early education and care field.

-Access to high-quality early education and care is a top priority of the Patrick-Murray Administration.
 Our young children are our future.
 Their success as individuals is critical to our success as a Commonwealth.

 Thank you for visiting and for your interest in our work on behalf of children and families.

 For more information sign up for email updates.